Python Multiline String

 - Next Steps

-Strings are a fundamental datatype in any programming language.
+Strings are used to represent text and are therefore a fundamental datatype in any high level programming language.
 In Python, there are various ways to manipulate strings using built-in methods and functions.
-But, what if you wanted to write multiline strings in Python?
+But, what if you wanted to write strings with multiple lines in Python for your program?
 Well, there are many ways to accomplish this.
 However, it is important to understand the benefits and drawbacks of each approach and which to use in a particular situation.

-In this article, you will learn several ways to define multiline strings efficiently in Python, while also taking into account code readability.
+In this tutorial, you will learn several ways to define multi-line strings efficiently in Python, while also taking into account code readability.